BZoennchen/supercollider-book/chapters/sounddesign/filters/3-frequency-filters.md

 ipd.Audio(audio_path)
 ```

-If we look at a plot using a modulated highpass filter (here we increase the the cutoff frequency over time), we observe that the sawtooth wave becomes sharper.
+If we look at a plot using a modulated highpass filter (here we increase the cutoff frequency over time), we observe that the sawtooth wave becomes sharper.

 ```isc
 (